tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

 In the Apiary's top navigation, click **Documentation**.
 Then interact with the API on Apiary by clicking first selecting an endpoint and then clicking **Switch to Console**.
 Call the resources and view the responses.

-{% include course_image.html url="" size="" border="" filename="openweathermapapiapiary" ext_print="png" ext_web="png" alt="Previewing the documentation for the OpenWeatherMap API definition in Apiary" caption="reviewing the documentation for the OpenWeatherMap API definition in Apiary" %}
+{% include course_image.html size="medium" filename="openweathermapapiapiary" ext_print="png" ext_web="png" alt="Previewing the documentation for the OpenWeatherMap API definition in Apiary" caption="reviewing the documentation for the OpenWeatherMap API definition in Apiary" %}

 You can switch between an Example and a Console view in the documentation.
 The Example view shows pre-built responses.
 The Console view allows you to enter your own values and generate dynamic responses based on your own API key.
 This dual display &mdash; both the Example and the Console views &mdash; might align better with user needs: